Internet addiction disorder: Japan

 Many cases of social withdrawal have been occurring in Japan since the late 1990s which inclines people to stay indoors most of the time.
 The term used for this is hikikomori, and it primarily affects the youth of Japan in that they are less inclined to leave their residences.
 Internet addiction can contribute to this effect because of how it diminishes social interactions and gives young people another reason to stay at home for longer.
 Many of the hikikomori people in Japan are reported to have friends in their online games, so they will experience a different kind of social interaction which happens in a virtual space.

+US lawsuits

+Numerous lawsuits have been filed in US courts by US states, US school districts and others asserting that social media platforms are deliberately designed to be addictive to minors and seeking damages.
+These lawsuits include: